Tanisha-Suvarna/Smart-Finance-Tracker/README.md

   * **gitignore:** Security layer preventing the exposure of sensitive service account keys.
 -----
 Contact: [Tanisha Suvarna](https://github.com/Tanisha-Suvarna) | Information Technology Student

-This version is much "quieter" and more professional, which is exactly what a hiring manager at a big firm like **JPMorgan** or **Amazon** looks for.
-It lets the content speak for itself\!

-Does this look more like the style you were going for?